Rahik-Sikder/RL-TCP-Congestion-Control/README.md

 # TCP Congestion Control RL Agent

+Final Project for M364M - Principles of Machine Learning II

-Trains a PPO agent to control TCP congestion window via NS-3 simulation, then exports the policy as an ONNX model for deployment in a Kathará C environment.
+Trains an RL agent to control TCP congestion window via NS-3 simulation, then exports the policy as an ONNX model for deployment in a Kathará C environment.

 ---